Anguillicoloides crassus: Populations

 Mortalities are both more intense and identifiable within eel farms than in the wild.
 Thus, it is difficult to compare losses between wild and farmed eels.

-The best documented cases of mass A. anguilla mortalities are from the summer of 1991, in Lake Balaton, Hungary, and the Vranov reservoir in the Czech Republic. during 1994.
+The best documented cases of mass A. anguilla mortalities are from the summer of 1991, in Lake Balaton, Hungary, and the Vranov reservoir in the Czech Republic during 1994.
 Both displayed similar characteristics involving low water oxygen levels, coupled with high temperatures, plus high eel densities and A. crassus infection levels.
-These conditions are the same outlined as ideal for epizootics by Barus & Prokes, 1996.
-It has been suggested that the highly stressful conditions in the lakes were compounded by the intense parasite presence (in Lake Balaton, burdens were as high as 30-50 adults and 200 larvae per eel).
+These conditions are the same outlined as ideal for epizootics by Barus and Prokes, 1996.
+It has been suggested that the highly stressful conditions in the lakes were compounded by the intense parasite presence (in Lake Balaton, burdens were as high as 30–50 adults and 200 larvae per eel).

-Parallels between Lake Balaton and another water body, the Neusiedler See in Austria could counter the extreme effects of A. crassus on eel populations under these conditions.
+Parallels between Lake Balaton and another water body, the Neusiedler See in Austria, could counter the extreme effects of A. crassus on eel populations under these conditions.
 The small size of the eels (<50 cm long) due to the high eel density in the lake actually prevented high parasite loads, and the absence of mosquito insecticides in this case is thought to help explain the lack of mass mortalities.